coffeecms/coffee_py_face_data_management/README.md

 # Face ID Management System - https://blog.lowlevelforest.com/

 ## Overview

 This system manages Face IDs for workers, allowing you to load face data from images, search for the closest face data based on a base64 image, and handle concurrent searches.
-It supports both CPU and GPU processing modes.
+It supports both CPU and GPU processing modes for enhanced accuracy and speed.

 ## Features